Cold Weather Mountain Bike Shoes

 2. Winter cyclocross riders – They will hold up to the wet and muddy conditions you’ll find on cyclocross rides.

-Positives: Sidi Diablo GTX MTB Shoes:
+Positives: Sidi Nix MTB Shoes

 • Durable – Should last for years